OpenEducationAnalytics/OEA-Gh-Pages/_use_case_process/set_up_modern_data_estate.md

 ---
 Using the <a target="_blank" href="https://github.com/microsoft/OpenEduAnalytics">OEA Setup on GitHub<a/>, education data teams can set up the modern data estate in minutes.

 To setup the fully functional OEA reference architecture, follow the 3-step setup process on the OEA GitHub repository.
-The OEA reference architecture has been developed by Microsoft data architects using the most powerful data services from Azure and open source tools.
+The OEA reference architecture has been developed by Microsoft data architects using the most powerful data services from Azure and open-source tools.
 It sets up the foundation to enable many different use cases to be developed by an education system.

 **Setup**